Special Educational Needs and Disabilities

 How is the decision made about what type and how much support my child will receive?

-- The class teacher and the SENCo will discuss the child’s needs and what support would be appropriate; determining the greatest need.
+- The class teacher and the SENCo will discuss a child’s needs and what support would be appropriate, determining the greatest need.

-- The SENCo will analyse national curriculum and teacher assessment data against Hampshire Guidelines to determine whether a child would benefit from an intervention.
+- The SENCo will analyse teacher assessment data against Hampshire Guidelines to determine whether a child would benefit from an intervention.

 How do we know if it has had an impact?

-- When children begin a reading intervention they will be tested to find out their reading and spelling age.
-At the end of each term they will be retested to find the new spelling and reading ages thus showing the impact of the intervention.
+- When children begin a reading intervention they will be tested to find out their reading and spelling age, this is done in a low-key manner by a teaching assistant.
+At the end of each term, they will be retested to find the new spelling and reading ages thus showing the impact of the intervention.

-- The child making progress academically against national/age expectations.
+- We will assess whether the child is making progress academically against age expected expectations.

 - Verbal feedback from the teacher, parent and pupil.

-- Children may move off the SEN register when they have made sufficient progress and are in line with the national/ age expectations.
+- Children may move off the SEND register when they have made sufficient progress and are in line with age related expectations.

-How are parents / carers and children currently involved in your education setting?
+How are parents / carers and children currently involved?
 How can I get involved and who can I contact for further information?

 - The school welcomes parents into our school.
-There are a number of ways that you can become involved: being a parent helper, this may involve listening to children read or assisting on specific days such as Design and Technology days.
-We also have a parent committee; Friends of Mengham School (FOMS) who organise summer fares and school discos.
+There are a number of ways that you can become involved: parent helpers listening to children read or assisting on specific days such as Design and Technology days.
+Our parent committee, Friends of Mengham School (FOMS), also organise summer fayres and school discos.

-- The Head Teacher and Deputy Head welcome visits to the school for prospective parents and pupils.
+- The headteachers welcome visits to the school from prospective parents and pupils.

 - Parent consultations are held termly; these include an opportunity to meet with the SENCo to discuss any additional needs your child has.

-- For further information about joining FOMS or becoming more involved with the school contact the school office who will be happy to help you.
+- For further information about joining FOMS or becoming more involved with the school, please contact the school office who will be happy to help you.

 How will the school prepare and support my child when joining the school and transferring to a new school?

-- Our SENCo and the feeder school, Mengham Infant, SENCo meet to discuss the specific needs of individual children; this will include intervention programmes they have accessed and any other support they receive.
+- Our SENCo works closely with SENCos at Mengham Infant School and Hayling College to discuss the specific needs of individual children; this will include intervention programmes they have accessed and any other support they receive.

-- If your child has an IPA or a Statement then a review meeting will be used as a transition meeting during which we will invite staff from both schools.
+- If a child has a SENSa or an EHCP, then a review meeting will be used as a transition meeting during which we will invite staff from both schools.
+A Transition Partnership Agreement may also be created.

 Who can I contact for further information?

-- You could also arrange to meet our SENCo.
+- You could also arrange to meet Miss Slade, our SENCo.

-- Further information can be found on our SEN policy which is on our website Special Educational Needs Policy.
+- Further information can be found on our SEN policy which is on our website (Special Educational Needs Policy 2018).

 - Contact Independent Parental Special Education Advice (IPSEA) www.ipsea.org.uk/